Saturday, December 13, 2025

 When God Says …

-Every step the Lord Jesus takes towards Jerusalem was an act of love for you and I. It’s the only way for forgiveness to be made possible through His sacrifice.
+Every step the Lord Jesus takes towards Jerusalem was an act of love for you and I. It’s the only way for our forgiveness to be made possible through His sacrifice.
 We are loved.
-The reason the Lord Jesus left the majesty of heaven to come step into the earth He created to rescue us from the darkness of this world.
+The reason the Lord Jesus left the majesty of heaven to come, stepped into the earth He created, to rescue us from the darkness of this world.
 Scriptures declare: “For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.”
 (John 3:16 ESV).
+You and I are chosen in Christ Jesus by grace, as it is written: "But you are a chosen race, a royal priesthood, a holy nation, a people for his own possession, that you may proclaim the excellencies of him who called you out of darkness into his marvelous light" (1 Peter 2:9 ESV).

 And I say, AMEN!